codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/stages.md

 As you can see the modifications needed are:

-1. List all the stage names at the root of the pipeline file
+1. to list all the stage names at the root of the pipeline file and
-1. Use the `stage` property on each step to assign it to a stage.
+1. to use the `stage` property on each step to assign it to a stage.

 >This updated pipeline view is only a nice way to visualize the pipeline.
 It does not affect the order of step execution.
 Steps will still execute in the same order listed in the `codefresh.yml` file.
 If you wish to use parallel execution and advanced workflows see the [parallel steps]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/) page.